juldebar/Deep_mapping/README.md

 ~~~~

-## CREATE Session Table in the Database and fill it with metadata stored in a google spreadsheet
+## Create "metadata" table (to describe sessions) in the Postgres/ Postgis database and fill it with metadata stored in a google spreadsheet

 ~~~~
 ###################################### LOAD SESSION METADATA ############################################################